6 real-life vigilante stories

 Knights of Mary Phagan

-Frank was charged with the murder and sentenced to death via hanging, but he maintained his innocence and appealed the verdict.
+In April 1913, a court sentenced factory owner, Leo Frank, to death for the murder of thirteen-year-old Mary Phagan.
 In June 1915, one day before his execution, the Governor of Georgia commuted his sentence to life imprisonment.

-Several decades later, a witness confirmed Frank’s innocence by claiming he’d seen Jim Conley, a janitor who testified against Frank, carrying Phagan’s body into the basement.
-Leo Frank had his name cleared in 1986 when the Georgia State Board of Pardons and Paroles granted him a posthumous pardon.
+Decades later, a witness came forward, stating that he had seen Jim Conley, the janitor who testified against Frank, carrying Phagan's body into the basement.
+In 1986, the Georgia State Board of Pardons and Paroles posthumously pardoned Leo Frank.

 Buy Wicked Justice